jun-inoue/eDNAmap/README.md

 ---
 ## Citation
 Inoue J.
-oeDNAmap: 海洋メタバーコーディングデータから生物相を比較する web tool. . in prep.
+Ocean eDNA Map: A Metabarcoding Web Tool for Comparing Marine Biodiversity　with Special Reference to Teleost Fish. in prep.

 ---
 ## Contact